seanburlington/some-thoughts/content/post/covid-remote-learning.md

 Firstly I sympathise with the move to use the established big-tech systems.
 However I don't think this is a good long term solution.
 It also fails to offer our children the data protection and privacy they have a right to.

-We do have some things: the BBC and https://classroom.thenational.academy/ are useful.
+We do have some things: the BBC and [The National Academy][nationalacademy] are useful.

 But they don't seem to me to be easy to integrate into a school system - where you can track a child's progress, see who needs help.